Updated: Aug 5

 What Are Antidepressants?

-Anti-depressants are a wide range of medications that are used to treat depression as well as other health conditions.
+Anti-depressants are a wide range of medications that are used to treat depression (see blog post: What Is Depression?
+And Do I Have It?) as well as other health conditions.

-They are prescribed to help compensate for any chemical imbalances in the brain that are believed to be responsible for changes in mood and behavior.
+They are prescribed to help compensate for any chemical imbalances in the brain that are believed to be responsible for changes in mood and behavior (see blog post: Treating Depression With Anti-Depressants)

 According to statistics, women are twice as likely as men to take antidepressant medication (16.5 percent compared with 8.6 percent).
 Women are more likely than men to take antidepressants in every age group (1)